Dry Eye Therapy

 - bacterial infestation of the eyelids known as blepharitis (see below and one of its treatments)

-Other contributing factors that cause dry eye symptoms to worsen can include: dry climates, smoke, wind, low indoor humidity, allergies, decreased blink rates (often seen with computer viewing), menopause, advancing age, entropian and ectoprian (inward and outward misdirection of the eyelids, respectively), and finally, prolonged computer work.
+Other contributing factors that can aggravate dry eye symptoms include: dry climates, smoke, wind, low indoor humidity, allergies, decreased blink rate (often seen with computer viewing), menopause, advanced age, entropian and ectoprian (inward and outward misdirection of the eyelids, respectively), and finally, prolonged computer work.

 Dry Eye/Computer Vision Syndrome